zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/apply-and-verify-your-final-web-application-configuration/4/_index.md

 Update your node's configuration by running `knife ssh` as you did before.

-Here's a reminder of how to do so.
+Here's a reminder of how to do this.

 ### Option 1: Use a user name and password